Optimal Execution and Macroscopic Market Making: Optimal Execution Game

 \kong

-\begin{remark} (1) The integral in $S$ reflects the permanent impact on the price caused by the agents, while the second term $\varpi$ refers to the influence of noise traders.
-We will see later the reason of using two processes $a,b$ rather than just the combination $a-b$.
-From some points of view, the drift caused by the noise traders can also be interpreted as signals; see \cite{lehalle2019incorporating} for example.
+\begin{remark} (1) The integral terms in \eqref{market price} capture the permanent price impact exerted by both strategic agents and noise traders.
+We defer the rationale for modelling the bid and ask market order rates ($a$ and $b$) as distinct processes, rather than relying solely on the order imbalance $a - b$, to the next section.
+From another perspective, the drift caused by the noise traders can also be interpreted as signals; see \cite{lehalle2019incorporating} for example.

-(2) Although no market maker is explicitly considered in this game, they appear in a `zero-intelligence' manner.
-Especially, the best quote follows the specified permanent price impact.
+(2) While market makers are not explicitly modelled as strategic agents in this game, their presence is implicit; notably, the evolution of the best quote is governed by the specified permanent price impact.

 (3) The subsequent discussion can also be applied to the case